CDCgov/MaRS/docs/index.md

 #### Part I: Library Pooling ####

-1. Aliquot 5 μl of diluted DNA from each library into a 1.5 microcentrifuge tube and mix aliquots for pooling libraries with unique indices.
+1. Aliquot 5 uL of diluted DNA from each library into a 1.5 microcentrifuge tube and mix aliquots for pooling libraries with unique indices.
 Depending on coverage needs, up to 384 libraries can be pooled for one MiSeq run.

 <a id="lib_quant"></a>